 26. Campbell County High School is the largest secondary school in Wyoming.
 This school has 8,100 students and sits on 4,761 square miles.
 The school has a student to teacher ratio of 18:1 and it has 25 school facilities.
 The school employs qualified teachers who are experts in their subject areas.
-The school carries out a change in curriculum every six years and maintains a very high standard.
-The school was recognized as One of the Best Public High Schools by U.S. News and World Report.
+The school carries out a change in the curriculum every six years and maintains a very high standard.
+The school was recognized as one of the Best Public High Schools by U.S. News and World Report.

-27. After Utah and Idaho, Wyoming has the third largest population of Mormons in America.
+27. After Utah and Idaho, Wyoming has the third-largest population of Mormons in America.

 Wyoming on the map

 28. In the USA, only three states have names that begin with two consonants.
-These states are Florida, Rhode Island and Wyoming.
+These states are Florida, Rhode Island, and Wyoming.
 Wyoming is unique in the sense that non-Americans seem to have problems pronouncing the name of the state.
 However, the consonant clusters at the beginning of the word “Wyoming” is not a big problem.
 With a little practice, you can pronounce the name perfectly.

 29. In 1939, some areas in northern Wyoming made an attempt to join parts of Montana and South Dakota to form a new state.
 The new state was to be called “Absaroka” with Sheridan, as its proposed capital.
 A new license plate was even considered and a “Miss Absaroka” was named or the new state.
 Ultimately, the new state did not happen.

 30. The official motto of Wyoming is “Equal Rights”.
 One of the nicknames given to the state is the “Equality State”.
 Both refer to the fact that Wyoming pioneered women’s suffrage in 1869.
-However, this motto was only officially adopted 1955.
+However, this motto was only officially adopted in 1955.
 That is 86 years after the groundbreaking decision to give women the vote.

 31. Most of the Yellowstone National Park lies in the state of Wyoming.
 This park receives millions of people every year.
-Visitors flock to the Yellowstone because of the unique ecosystem of the area and the diverse collection of birds, mammals and amphibians.
+Visitors flock to the Yellowstone because of the unique ecosystem of the area and the diverse collection of birds, mammals, and amphibians.

 32. The pronghorn is the second fastest animal on land (after the cheetah) and it is a native of Wyoming.
 The pronghorn is also the fastest land animal in the western hemisphere.
 These animals can travel at speeds of 60-70 mph and you can see them migrating from the Upper Green River Basin to the Grand Teton National Park.

-34. This trail stretches across present day Wyoming and its neighboring states.
+34. This trail stretches across present-day Wyoming and its neighboring states.
 Emigrants from Wyoming carved their names into a cliff face along the way to let family and friends know they had survived the trail.
 This rock is now a recognized landmark and it is called Register Cliff.